Lorena Fernandez De La Cruz

 Since September 2018, I am the Equal Treatment Representative (Ombud för Lika Villkor) at CNS.
 I am also the Dissemination and Outreach Coordinator for BUP Forsknings och Utvecklingscentrum (BUP FoUU) at the Stockholm Mental Health Services (SLSO), Region Stockholm.

 I am the team leader of the “Health consequences and lifestyle modification group”, within the larger Obsessive-Compulsive and Related Disorders Across the Lifespan research group.
 My group aims to study health outcomes, life expectancy, and causes of mortality in OCD and related conditions, such as tic disorders and anxiety disorders.
 We also study societal outcomes (e.g., educational attainment, labour market participation) in these disorders.
 We mainly use epidemiological methods in order to respond to our research questions.

-Building upon the results from our epidemiological research on the association between OCD and health-related disorders, we are currently developing and testing a lifestyle intervention to reduce cardiometabolic risk in individuals with OCD.
+Building upon the results from our epidemiological research on the association between OCD and health-related disorders, we have developed and are currently testing a lifestyle intervention to reduce cardiometabolic risk factors in individuals with OCD.